 Ginger

-Its the go-to anti-inflammatory ingredient, treat nausea and reduce muscle soreness.
+It’s the go-to anti-inflammatory ingredient, treats nausea, and reduces muscle soreness.
 Here is what Dr. Axe has to say about ginger.

 Thyme

-Thyme is very good for those with respiratory problems like chronic coughing, bronchitis, etc. Source Dr. Axe
+Thyme is a good herb for respiratory issues such as chronic coughing, bronchitis, etc. Source Dr. Axe.

 Tomatoes

-Tomatoes are good for every inch of your body.
-That includes your hair, skin, nails and teeth.
+Fresh ripe tomatoes are good for every inch of your body.
+That includes your hair, skin, nails, and teeth.
 OrganicFacts.net has a list of 11 very impressive benefits of tomatoes.

 Red bell peppers are good for healthy night vision and are packed with antioxidant properties.
 Plus, they have a ton of potassium in them.